-Chicago and Detroit have similarities that confuse many travelers who want to pick one destination over the other.
+Chicago and Detroit have similarities that confuse many travelers who want to pick one destination.
 As a traveler, you use many parameters to pick the best destination for your next summer vacation or a weekend getaway.

 These include top attractions, public transportation, accommodation services, safety, and cost of services and goods.
 There may be more criteria, but these are what we will use to weigh these two top tourist destinations in the United States.